 Why Choose the Mosquito Squad Franchise?

 Mosquito Squad is far more than your average pest control company or team of exterminators.

 Whether you’re looking to convert your current pest control company into a household name that people rely on, or thinking about starting your own pest control business, we’ll provide you with everything you need to deliver top-tier control services to your local and surrounding communities.

 We’re pioneers in our industry and have created innovative solutions our customers love.
-Our Protective Barrier Spray provides our customers a thoughtful spray that attacks the problem head-on through customized care for their lawn.
+Our Protective Barrier Treatment provides our customers a thoughtful Treatment that attacks the problem head-on through customized care for their lawn.